jzanetti/Crash_severity_model/doc/source/hist.rst

    crash_total --workdir /tmp
                --crash_severity 'Fatal Crash'

+The following figure shows all fatal crashes (for bicyles) happened in New Zealand between 2000 and 2022.

 .. image:: etc/total_crashes3.png
    :width: 600

-The above figure shows all fatal crashes (for bicyles) happened in New Zealand between 2000 and 2022.

 Example 4: All crashes in New Zealand between 2000 and 2020
 ***********